sendanor/nor-fs/README.md

 **Warning!** It is **not** tested yet.

-Returns an extended chainable promise.
+Returns an extended chainable promise which will on success pass on an object with properties `.bytesRead` and `.buffer`.

 See [original Node.js API documentation](http://nodejs.org/api/fs.html#fs_fs_read_fd_buffer_offset_length_position_callback).